-DeAndre Square intercepted Iowa’s Spencer Petras with 48 seconds to play to seal the victory.
-Kentucky won a fourth straight bowl game for the first time in school history and became the fourth Wildcats team with at least 10 victories.
+DeAndre Square intercepted Iowa’s Spencer Petras with 48 seconds to play to clinch the victory.
+Kentucky (10-3) won a fourth straight bowl game for the first time in school history and became the fourth Wildcats team to win at least 10 games.

-Iowa, which rose to as high as No. 2 in the AP Top 25 before a midseason tumble, saw its winning streak in bowl games end at three.
-The Hawkeyes led 17-13 after Petras threw a 36-yard touchdown pass to Sam LaPorta with 10:54 to play.
-Petras finished 19 of 30 for 211 yards but threw three interceptions.
+Iowa (10-4), which rose to as high as No. 2 in the AP Top 25, saw its bowl win streak end at three games.
+The Hawkeyes stormed back from a 13-3 halftime deficit and led 17-13 after Petras’ 36-yard touchdown pass to Sam LaPorta with 10:54 to play.

 Kentucky passed almost every test offensively in the early going against Iowa’s stout defense.
 Levis connected on nine of his first 11 passes, including a 5-yard swing pass to Rodriguez for the only touchdown of the first half.

 Levin completed a 34-yard strike to Robinson on a third-and-26 play, leading to a field goal for the Wildcats.
 Thirty-nine seconds later, D’Eryk Jackson intercepted Petras after the ball was tipped at the line by Jordan Wright.
 However, Iowa’s defense held firm and forced Kentucky to settle for Matt Ruffolo’s second field goal.